JSitter/simple-docker-project/README.md

 $ heroku open
 ```

-View this code in [production](http://simple-docker-app.herokuapp.com).
+View this code in [a production environment](http://simple-docker-app.herokuapp.com).